I think Trafalgar Square is one of those London locations that is on everybody's must-see list when they come to our city.

 The base of the column is decorated with four bronze relief panels commemorating British naval victories as well as Nelson’s death.

-9) King Charles I Statue
+King Charles I Statue

 Just outside Trafalgar Square, on the traffic island inside the traffic roundabout, sits a statue of King Charles I on horseback.

-The statue itself was created before the king died and was given to a metalsmith to be destroyed after Charles’ execution.
+The statue itself was actually created before the king died and was given to a metalsmith to be destroyed after Charles’ execution.

-10) Get Theater and Attractions Discounts
+Get Theater and Attractions Offers

-For cheap theatre tickets check out the TKTS booth just behind Trafalgar Square in Leicester Square. (also consider joining our Theatreland Tour to get even more information on nabbing yourself some seats!)
+For cheap theatre tickets check out the TKTS booth just behind Trafalgar Square in Leicester Square.

-11) See the Iconic Bronze Lions
+See the Iconic Bronze Lions

 At the bottom of Nelson's column, you will find bronze statues depicting four lions, crafted by Sir Edwin Landseer.